Looking Beyond the Window: Global-Local Aligned CLIP for Training-free Open-Vocabulary Semantic Segmentation¶

 Loss & Training¶

-This method is entirely training-free and involves no loss functions or training procedures.
-All CLIP and DINO parameters are fully frozen; improvements are achieved solely by modifying the attention computation at inference time.
-Hyperparameters \(\rho=0.6\), proxy iteration steps \(T=2\), \(\lambda_1=0.3\), and \(\lambda_2=30\) are shared across datasets.
+The method is entirely training-free and involves no loss functions or training processes.
+All CLIP and DINO parameters are frozen.
+Improvements are achieved solely by modifying the attention calculation during inference.
+Hyperparameters \(\rho=0.6\), proxy iterations \(T=2\), \(\lambda_1=0.3\), and \(\lambda_2=30\) are shared across all datasets.

 Key Experimental Results¶